 by Debby Forshey-Choma

-Adding different techniques, however simple or detailed to backgrounds or on top of a finished design, adds interest to the design.
-The background is a supporting part of the design but keep it in the background; don’t overdue.
+Tip: Adding different techniques, however simple or detailed to backgrounds or on top of a finished design, adds interest to the design.
+The background is a supporting part of the design, but keep it in the background; don’t overdo it.

 DA01 Snow White